skyscrapers/documentation/kubernetes/vault.md

 We run Vault on Kubernetes based on [Hashicorp's helm chart](https://github.com/hashicorp/vault-helm).

-We have a HA Vault configuration with a DynamoDB as backend, that is able to auto unseal via KMS.
+We have a HA Vault configuration with a DynamoDB as backend, that is able to [auto unseal](https://www.vaultproject.io/docs/concepts/seal#auto-unseal) via KMS (also see [Auto-unseal considerations](#auto-unseal-considerations)).

 - [Vault](#vault)
   - [Initializing vault](#initializing-vault)